cvxpy/cvxpy/README.md

 slack = (pos(1 - label*(sample.T*a - b)) for (label,sample) in data)
 objective = Minimize(norm2(a) + gamma*sum(slack))
 p = Problem(objective)
-# Extensions can attach new solve methods to Problem.
+# Extensions can attach new solve methods to the CVXPY Problem class.
 p.solve(method="admm")

 # Count misclassifications.